GateNLP/python-gatenlp/DEVNOTES.md

 * run `python make-java.py`
 * re-install current directory locally using `pip install -e .[all,dev]`
 * double check that gateworker tries to load the new (not-yet existing) release
-* commit and push, Python plugin tracks master, so we have now what we need
+* commit and push, Python plugin tracks main, so we have now what we need
 * create release branch and push - this is for going back to this version more easily later

 * In plugin Python: